Mirasaki/dayz-leaderboard-nextjs/README.md

   // Creates a dropdown menu to select servers, if false - only the default server from the .env file is served "USE_MULTIPLE_SERVER_CONFIGURATION": true,

-  // Hits the CFTools API endpoint to automatically resolve available server grants and lists these all as available servers "AUTOMATICALLY_RESOLVE_SERVER_GRANTS": false,

   // Multiple, manual, server configuration
   // Only active when USE_MULTIPLE_SERVER_CONFIGURATION is true "CFTOOLS_DAYZ_SERVERS": [